spaceandtimelabs/blitzar/README.md

 ## Contributing

-We are not accepting community Pull Requests yet due to logistic reasons.
+We're excited to open Blitzar to the community, but are not accepting community Pull Requests yet due to logistic reasons.
 However, feel free to contribute with any suggestion, idea, or bugfix on our [Issues](https://github.com/spaceandtimelabs/blitzar/issues) panel.
 Also, see [contribution guide](CONTRIBUTING.md).

 ## Community & support